yueyanglu/lu_etal_2022_JPO/README.md

 The code and data to reproduce the results and figures in our paper submitted to JPO.

-The model source code with different flow components (../tracer_model/src9_v3*) is available upon request from Yueyang Lu.
+Source code of the model with different flow components (../tracer_model/src9_v3*) is available upon request from Yueyang Lu.